 Infrastructure that supports incremental, automated testing and continuous integration is critical, because it gives engineers quick feedback on the viability of new work.
 Continuous delivery with real-time feedback and telemetry promote incremental change, and provides the ability to quickly understand and respond when production is impacted.

 Puppet Labs’ 2018 State of DevOps Report highlights the value of automated configuration management, which makes infrastructure as code, and self-service resources to contemporary team environments.
 The shortened feedback loops and operational efficiencies supported by these practices also helps de-risk engineering activities and boosts the speed of innovation.

 Essential to safety is a team’s ability to communicate, collaborate, and support one another.

 Most project safety and code sustainability issues arise out of a lack of information.
 The collaboration ability of the team increases the bandwidth at which the team can share information with one another, and with their customer.

 At GenUI, we hold regular safety meetings, where team members can raise safety or technical debt issues for discussion.
 We also do a lot of pairing, which is a wonderful practice for promoting communication and trust in the context of a codebase.

 When we pair, 100% of code is peer-reviewed, as it’s being written.
 We’re also able to help one another both uphold and advance our commitment to continuous quality engineering techniques.
 When team members are constantly communicating, we are able to address specific safety concerns but also our strategies for long-term sustainability.

-The greatest impact in 2019 is going to come from innovation teams with a solid foundation of safety, and sustainable engineering practices.
+The greatest tech impact is going to come from innovation teams with a solid foundation of safety, and sustainable engineering practices.
 So fostering and supporting a safety culture should be a high priority for technology leadership.
 The future we create together depends on it.